 Run the first step of the design (color 1) which is the placement stitch for a piece of clear vinyl as well as the outline of the treat bag on the stabilizer.
 Just push a button and the machine will do it automatically.

 Choose a different color thread than I have in the design.
-As for me, I used black thread so I don’t need to change threads for the next steps.
+As for me, I used a black thread so I don’t need to change threads for the next steps.

 Stitch the piece of clear vinyl to the stabilizer

-Place the piece of clear vinyl on top of the placement stitch and run the next step of the in the hoop embroidery design (color 2).
+Place the piece of clear vinyl on top of the placement stitch and run the next step of the in-the-hoop embroidery design (color 2).
 I used the black thread again.
 The machine will tack down the vinyl in place on the stabilizer.
 Use tape to secure the vinyl.

-Cut away the vinyl around the tack down stitches
+Cut away the vinyl around the tack-down stitches

 Remove the hoop from the machine but don’t unhoop.
 Use scissors to trim the excess vinyl from around the tacking stitch.
 Don’t cut too close to stitches, just cut around to trim the vinyl.
 The cut edges will stay on the wrong side of the project and won’t be seen.